patrick-sharp/waypoint.nvim/README.md

   [ ] / and ?
   [ ] <C-d> and <C-u>
-  [ ] (possible fix for all of these: keep track of which line is which waypoint, and set waypoint + draw when cursor moves) [ ] show A/B/C in footer of window
+  [ ] (possible fix for all of these: keep track of which line is which waypoint, and set waypoint + draw when cursor moves)
-  [ ] limit A + B + C somehow?
+      hmm, this is tough. maybe: on cursor move, just select the waypoint the cursor is over. on some actions (e.g. j/k), center the cursor on the waypoint marker itself. could there also be a better ux for expanding context? maybe A should put the waypoint at the top, B at the bottom?
+[x] show A/B/C in footer of window
   [ ] make footer background equal to window background [x] limit horizontal scroll
-[x] look into whether the status line height messes up my window calculations [ ] add a way to indicate whether a context is capped because it's at the beginning or end of files
+[x] look into whether the status line height messes up my window calculations [x] bug when navigated to from telescope
+[x] fix toggle bug
+[x] fix highlight when creating but not loading bug [x] only allow bookmarks in files (e.g. not in nvim-tree) [ ] decide whether I want to keep annotations
+  [ ] update annotations
+[ ] left pad the file numbers instead of right padding [ ] indicate whether context for a mark is limited by file length (eof/bof) [x] move cursor without triggering autocmd (excess draws) [ ] handle weird interaction of / and scroll now that I have ignore_next_autocmd
+    have highlight in line, n, hhhhhh, n, l

 ### ADVANCED FEATURES:
 [ ] delete waypoint